journey-header

 John the Baptist pointed out Jesus as the spotless Lamb of God who takes away the sins of the world.
 This title, so prominent in the Mass, illumines the meaning of Christ's passion, recalling the first Passover remembered every year during Holy Week and...

-Video 6 in Liturgy & Sacraments seies by Dr. Italy that explains how the roots of the Church's liturgical year and cycle of feasts are to be found in the celebrations of ancient Israel as shown in the Old Testament Scriptures.
-To understand the liturgical cycle...
+Liturgy and Sacraments Video #6.
+Dr. Italy that explains how the roots of the Church's liturgical year and cycle of feasts are to be found in the celebrations of ancient Israel as shown in the Old Testament Scriptures.
+To understand the liturgical cycle of the Catholic...

 The first session of the 10-part study of Jesus, the Way, the Truth and the Life, is available here to view below for free.
 It is an introduction to the series, focusing on the world into which Jesus came.
 It is actually two very different...